CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 The board has two ADC input channels for Voltage (0-3.3v) and Current (0-3.3v) measurement.
 Settings are dependent on the external hardware used.

 ### Ethernet (Green Fade)
-Ethernet is available on 4 output pads and has internal magnetics supporting direct connection to external equipment, no need for a large RJ45 connector
+Ethernet is available on 4 output pads and has internal magnetics supporting direct connection to external equipment, no need for a large RJ45 connector.

 ### Compass